-Foreign Exchange Contracts The Company has entered into foreign exchange contracts that are intended to reduce foreign currency risk related to a portion of its indirect investment in LSEG, which is denominated in British pounds sterling.
+The Company has entered into foreign exchange contracts that are intended to reduce foreign currency risk related to a portion of its indirect investment in LSEG, which is denominated in British pounds sterling.
 As of December 31, 2022, the Company had foreign exchange contracts with a notional amount of £3.9 billion (\$5.0 billion) outstanding.
-In 2022, gains of \$328 million (2021 - losses of \$19 million) were reported within "Other finance income" in the consolidated income statement (see note 7) due to fluctuations in the U.S. dollar - British pounds sterling exchange contracts at fair value each reporting period.
+In 2022, gains of \$328 million (2021 - losses of \$19 million) were reported within "Other finance income" in the consolidated income statement (see note 7) due to fluctuations in the U.S. dollar - British pounds sterling exchange rate.
+These instruments are not related to changes in the LSEG share price.
+The Company records the foreign exchange contracts at fair value each reporting period.
 The associated net fair value of these contracts was an asset of \$309 million (December 31, 2021 - \$19 million liability) and were recorded within other financial assets or liabilities, current or long-term as appropriate, in the consolidated statement of financial position.
 As of December 31, 2022, the Company's interest in LSEG shares had a market value of approximately \$6.2 billion, based on LSEG's share price on that day (December 31, 2021 - \$6.8 billion).